-Be sure to have your Social Security number along with the Social Security numbers of the decedent, his or her spouse (if not you) and any dependent children.
-If you do not know the Social Security numbers for the individuals that are needed, you could look for the numbers on past tax returns, in employment records or with other personal papers.
+Be sure to have your Social Security number along with the Social Security numbers of the decedent, the decedent's spouse (if not you) and any dependent children.
+If you don't know the necessary Social Security numbers, you could look for the numbers on past tax returns, in employment records or with other personal papers.